CrumrineCoder/Bard-Release/README.md

 * Change volume controls, or make the youtube video at the top and larger.
 * Update messages, X messages found!
 * Show Categorical tags
+* Loading screen
+* Redirect to login when cookies run out